queramake/apn-app/README.md

 - `gradlew.bat` - Windows batch gradle wrapper script
 - `gradle/wrapper/gradle-wrapper.properties` - Gradle wrapper properties file

+## Build Process

+The GitHub Actions workflow uses the Gradle setup action to properly configure Gradle for building the APK.
+This ensures that all necessary Gradle components are available during the build process.

+## Compilation Fixes

+The project has been updated with several fixes to ensure successful compilation:
+- Updated MainActivity to extend AppCompatActivity for better compatibility
+- Added necessary dependencies (appcompat and core libraries)
+- Used a theme compatible with AppCompat
+- Added proguard rules to prevent build issues
+- Configured proper build settings for release builds

 ## Downloading the APK

 To download the APK: